KetchuppOfficial/KetchuppOfficial/README.md

 ### Hi there 👋

 My name is Dolgov Alexander Alexeyevich.
-I'm 1st year graduate at MIPT (Moscow Institute of Physics and Technology).
+I'm 2nd year student at MIPT (Moscow Institute of Physics and Technology).

 I've finished two-semester course in programming by [Ilya Dedinsky](https://github.com/ded32).
 Here are the best projects of mine written in C and assembly language: